smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

  >**Note**  As mentioned earlier and shown in the preceding code, the name of the content control is used to determine where to create the binding.
 However, in the Office Open XML markup, the code adds the binding to the document using both the name and the ID attribute of the content control.

 After code execution, if you examine the markup of the document in which your add-in created bindings, you'll see two parts to each binding.
-In the markup for the content control where a binding was added (in document.xml), you'll see the attribute  **&lt;w15:webExtensionLinked/&gt;**.
+In the markup for the content control where a binding was added (in document.xml), you'll see the attribute  **w15:webExtensionLinked/**.

 In the document part named webExtensions1.xml, you'll see a list of the bindings you've created.
-Each is identified using the binding ID and the ID attribute of the applicable control, such as the following, where the **appref** attribute is the content control ID: ** **&lt;we:binding id="myBinding" type="text" appref="1382295294"/&gt;**.
+Each is identified using the binding ID and the ID attribute of the applicable control, such as the following, where the **appref** attribute is the content control ID: ** **we:binding id="myBinding" type="text" appref="1382295294"/**.

  >**Important**  You must add the binding at the time you intend to act upon it.
 Don't include the markup for the binding in the Office Open XML for inserting the content control because the process of inserting that markup will strip the binding.